HSM (company)

 HSM is an American company globally manufacturing materials and components for transportation, furniture, bedding and other markets.
-The closely held, family-owned firm is based in Hickory, North Carolina where it was founded in 1944 by Parks Underdown as the "Hickory Springs Manufacturing Company."
+It is a privately held company that is family-owned, based in Hickory, North Carolina, where it was originally founded in 1944 by Parks Underdown as the "Hickory Springs Manufacturing Company."
 In May 2013, the firm announced it was being rebranded as "HSM."

 The company operates 25 plants employing over 2,500 workers in 13 states.